gavinb/mandelrust/README.md

 Building
 ========

-This code was written to work with Rust 1.1 and build with contemporary versions of 3rd party packages from `crates.io`.
+This code was written to work with Rust 1.8 and build with contemporary versions of 3rd party packages from `crates.io`.

 The following libraries are required:

  - *glium*: Glium library, for managing the OpenGL window and I/O events
+ - *glutin*: Glutin provides cross-platform OpenGL context management

 This project uses Cargo, so simply running: